The Impact of Question Framing on the Performance of Automatic Occupation Coding

 \subsection{Data}

-We conducted an online experimental study, managed by Forsa, and simultaneously replicated it in the panel managed by Bilendi.
-Forsa operates a probability-based panel, recruiting respondents via telephone and subsequently inviting them to participate in specific studies.
-Bilendi, by contrast, is an entirely opt-in panel.
-Both companies compensated respondents with digital vouchers for their participation.
+We conducted an online experimental study managed by Forsa and simultaneously replicated it using the panel managed by Bilendi.
+Both firms are commercial survey-research companies that maintain respondent panels.
+Forsa operates a probability-based panel, recruiting respondents via a random-digit dialling probability sample and subsequently inviting them to participate in specific studies \citep{Guellner2004, Schnell2024}\footnote{Forsa confirmed that occupation is not asked as a permanent panel profile variable; while panellists might have been asked about their job in other studies, those data remain study-specific, so no systematic occupation-related priming could influence our experiment.}.
+Thus, while it is expected to suffer less from self-selection bias, we recognize that other biases, such as differential response rates, may occur.
+Bilendi, by contrast, is an entirely opt-in panel (non-probabilistic).
 The Forsa experiment was conducted in Germany between December 7 and 13, 2022.
 The replication study, conducted by Bilendi, took place over a shorter period, from December 7 to 9, 2022.
 Both surveys were administered via the Unipark platform, ensuring an identical user experience across both panels.
+Both companies compensated respondents with digital vouchers for their participation.